sadfuzzy/saas_homework_assignment_2024/README.md

 ## User Stories
 - [ ] The frontend is not properly fetching data, i.e. filters aren't being sent, requests are being sent too often, non-successful response codes aren't being handled, etc.
-- [ ] The backend is taking too long to return the expected data, i.e. too much data is being returned, db performance isn't optimized, etc.
+- [ ] The backend is taking too long to return the expected data, i.e.  filters aren't being applied, too much data is being returned, db performance isn't optimized, etc.
 - [ ] The confidence in our current functionality and ability to deploy additional changes is extremely low.
 Help us increase our confidence in an automated way.
 - [ ] The confidence in our security posture is also very low.
 Help us increase our confidence that we are running a securely designed application.